Dacia has unveiled a brand-new version of the Duster SUV, which now gets hybrid powertrains and extra usefulness. Now we know prices and specs too.

-New Dacia Duster styling
+New Dacia Duster prices and specs

 Straight away, the Duster’s new design will catch your attention.
 It’s square and squat, with big roof rails and lots of body cladding coming as standard.
 The grille shows off Dacia’s latest logo – it resembles a chain – and the rear end gets new 3D triangular brake light clusters.